Dee-Des/record_reviews/README.md

 ## Improvements and Future Development

 <details>
-In my future enhancements I would add in the full scope as mentioned in the UX Design Process section of this README document.
+In my future enhancements I would add in the full scope as mentioned elsewhere in this README document.
 This would include the Should Have and Could Have User Stories mentioned in this README document.

 </details>